SCEDC/ground-motion-packet/README.md

-# ground-motion-packet
-Description of GMP —A GeoJSON Specification for Ground Motion Metrics
+# Description of GMP —A GeoJSON Specification for Ground Motion Metrics

 Here we present a specification for a GeoJSON (https://geojson.org/) format for unassociated and event-associated ground motion metrics—that is, quantities